 New York City is famously one of the most expensive cities on the planet.
 Not too long ago, Len covered ways to experience New York City on a budget.
 However, there is also a variety of attractions and activities you can include in your Big Apple itinerary for free.

 The first money-saving tip for visiting the city is to wear comfortable walking shoes.
 New York taxis may be famous, but they’re a good way to watch your money slowly drain as the meter runs.
 Instead, stay somewhere near the sites you’d like to visit.
 Walk or take the subway (if you must) to get around.
-For New York hotels close to the action but not hard on the budget, visit this page.

 Take a Self-Guided Walking Tour